rmiravalles/rmiravalles.github.io/_posts/2024-07-05-k-for-kubectl.md

 `vim ~/.bashrc`

-Move down the lines with `j`, and find a cosy place for the following line: `alias k='kubectl'`.
-Ah, you need to hit **I** before entering any text in *Vim*.
-When you're done, hit **Esc** to go back to the normal mode.
+Move down the lines with `J`, and find a cosy place for the following line: `alias k='kubectl'`.
+Ah, you need to hit `I` before entering any text in *Vim*.
+When you're done, hit the `Esc` button to go back to the normal mode.
 Now this is the part people joke about.
 How to exit *Vim*?
 To save your changes and close the file, type this: `:wq`.
 And you're out of *Vim*.

 ![bashrc](../assets/images/bashrc.png)

 Above you can see how my `bashrc` file looks like, after adding this `k` alias.
 You can add other aliases there too.
 The `kubectl` auto completion is there too.
 Another super useful tool you must start using, if you aren't already.
 I'll write about in a future article.

+# Autocompletion

+I wasn't going to write about it today, but I must, after watching [Mischa Van der Burg's](https://mischavandenburg.substack.com/) Kubernetes course.
+I wasn't aware that the tab autocompletion didn't work with the `k` alias!
+For it to work, you need to add yet another line to your `bashrc` file.
+But first let's see how to get the tab autocompletion going

+## Installing bash-completion

+To install `bash-completion`, run the following.

+`sudo apt install bash-completion`

+## Editing the bashrc file

+Once you have `bash-completion` installed, add this line to your `bashrc` file.

+`source <(kubectl completion bash)`

+From now on, you can simply start typing the first letters of a kubectl command and hit the Tab button.
+It will autocomplete the command for you, or it will suggest a number of possible commands to be used.
+It's super handy!
+But it doesn't work with just the `k` out of the box!
+For that, you need to add yet another line to the `bashrc` file.
+This is the one.

+`complete -o default -F __start_kubectl k`

+You may need to restart the shell for the change to take into effect.

+Thank you Mischa!

 Thank you for reading this far.